lookit/lookit-docs/docs/source/install-django-project.rst

 - Enter the virtual environment using ``$ pipenv shell``.
 - Install invoke using ``$ pip install invoke``.
-- Use the invoke script to go through setup: ``$ invoke setup`` This will install dependencies, create a local settings file, create local SSL certificates, and set up a postgresql database.
+- Use the invoke script to go through setup: ``$ invoke setup`` This will install dependencies, create a local .env file, create local SSL certificates, and set up a postgresql database.
   You will be prompted a few times to enter your password, which is because a command is being run using ``sudo`` - this should be the password you use to log in to your account on your computer.
 When it finishes, you should see something like: